Info-433-Spring-2023/project-1-lwong121/README.md

 <figcaption>
 Figure 2: Architectural Element Activity Diagram for MGL.
 </figcaption>
 This diagram visualizes the relationships between components in the My Game List React app when logging in and writing a review.

-## Architecture Assessment + Refactoring Solutions
+## Architecture Assessment & Refactoring Solutions

+**Module Analyzed:** ReviewsSection.js

 ### Code Smells